Strictly strategy-proof auctions: Related literature

 \section{Related literature}

-To our knowledge, strict strategy-proofness has appeared previously only in \textcite{BergemannMorris2009}.
-These authors characterise `robust' implementability by a direct mechanism in terms of strict ex-post incentive-compatibility (strict EPIC), which is equivalent to strict strategy-proofness in a private-values environment such as ours.
-In §7, they consider an auction environment, and construct (in the same way as in the proof of \Cref{proposition:denseness}) a strictly EPIC mechanism close to an \emph{efficient} mechanism. \Cref{proposition:denseness} shows that with private values, this can be done for \emph{any} weakly strategy-proof mechanism, not only efficient ones. \textcite{BergemannMorris2009} do not characterise strict strategy-proofness, so have no analogue of \Cref{proposition:strict_impl}.
+To our knowledge, strict strategy-proofness has appeared previously only in \textcite{BergemannMorris2009restud}. \footnote{We thank Yi-Chun Chen for pointing out this reference.} These authors characterise `robust' implementability by a direct mechanism in terms of strict ex-post incentive-compatibility (strict EPIC), which is equivalent to strict strategy-proofness in a private-values environment such as ours.
+In §7, they consider an auction environment, and construct a strictly EPIC direct mechanism close to an \emph{efficient} mechanism. \Cref{proposition:denseness} shows that with private values, this can be done for \emph{any} weakly strategy-proof mechanism, not only efficient ones. \textcite{BergemannMorris2009restud} do not characterise strict strategy-proofness, so have no analogue of \Cref{lemma:strict_impl}.

 As mentioned in §\ref{sec:free}, \Cref{proposition:denseness} may be viewed as contributing to the virtual implementation literature (e.g. \textcite{AbreuSen1991,AbreuMatsushima1992}).
-This literature does not appear to have considered `strict' versions of incentive-compatibility.
+An analogous result is due to \textcite{BergemannMorris2009te}: they (we) show that virtual `robust' implementability (virtual strict strategy-proofness) is equivalent to weak strategy-proofness. \footnote{This follows from their Theorem 2 and Corollary 1, specialised to our environment.
+Thus although strict strategy-proofness is more demanding than `robust' implementation, there is no gap between their virtual counterparts in our environment.} This literature does not appear to have considered `strict' versions of incentive-compatibility.

 More tangentially related are the literatures on undominated implementation (e.g. \textcite{Jackson1992}) and rationalisable implementation (e.g. \textcite{BergemannMorrisTercieux2011}).
 The former requires that agents' strategies not be weakly dominated; the latter that they not be iteratively strictly dominated.
-By contrast, we require agents' strategies to be strictly \emph{dominant}. [heading=bibintoc]
+By contrast, we require agents' strategies to be strictly \emph{dominant}.